mrkline/ece453/doc/schemas.md

 ## Response

-A response from the controller to the UI, unless otherwise specified below, will be of type "response" and contain a payload object with the following fields:
+A general response from the controller to the UI, unless otherwise specified below, will be of type "response" and contain a payload object with the following fields:

 - "responding to" - The ID of the message that this one is a response to